jackyzha0/quartz/content/notes/11-orientation sensors-2.md

 - Can we combine sensors for model more complex states?
 - Can we filter sensor measurements to improve the data quality?

+> [!INFO] this is what is happening, there is a lot of processing on top of the raw data. we combine sensors to get better results

 Sensor Fusion
 - The idea:
 	- Combine (fuse) sensor to achieve better results
 	- Better Location (When signal ist lost, not enough satellites, ..)
 	- Better Orientation (Less drift (gyroscope), less error prone (compass), ..)

+> [!INFO] e.g., fuse wifi signal with GPS to make AGPS.

 Sensor Fusion
 - Example for Orientation